Paul Rosenberg (manager): Goliath

 Since 1996 (as mentioned above), Rosenberg is the founder and CEO of Goliath Artists.
 Besides Eminem, he also managed other breakout or underground acts that include DJ AM, the Knux, Action Bronson, Blink-182, Xzibit, Spark Master Tape, The Alchemist and as of 2013, Danny Brown.

 In 2020, after departing from Def Jam, Rosenberg reunited with Universal Music and created a joint venture limited partnership called Goliath Records.
 The label division is also used a spinoff division of the management firm.
 Its first official label signing was in February 2021, when it signed rapper Vince Ash to the label in conjunction with Interscope Records.
 The deal wasn't made public until the re-release of Ash's mixtape, VITO, on April 16.

 Other ventures

 Shade 45 and Paul Pod

-Rosenberg was a co-producer for Eminem's hip-hop radio station Shade 45, which airs on Sirius XM.
+Rosenberg was a co-producer for Eminem's hip-hop radio station Shade 45, which airs on SiriusXM.
 Through Shade 45, he (since December 2021) hosts a weekly podcast called the Paul Pod, which airs one episode per week.
 From August 1 to September 14, in promotion for Eminem's second greatest hits album, Curtain Call 2, Paul Pod aired a seven-episode edition.